pivotal/docs-tap/app-sso/service-operators/workload-trust-custom-ca.hbs.md

-# Configuring Workloads to trust a custom Certificate Authority (CA)
+# Configure Workloads to trust a custom Certificate Authority (CA)

 If your `ClientRegistration` selects an `AuthServer` which serves a certificate from a custom CA, then your `Workload` will not trust it by default, as the certificate is not issued by a trusted certificate authority from the `Workload`'s